top of page

 d.
 Run-on Sentences

-Here is an example: Talking is easy; doing is another matter.
+1. Example (Run-on): Talking is easy doing is another matter.

 e.
 Stringy Sentences

-Here is an example: I like swimming because it has many benefits.
-I swim once a week and often swim with my friends.
+2. Example (Corrected): I like swimming because it has many benefits.
+I swim once a week, often with my friends.

 f.
 Comma Splices

-Here is an example: Talking is easy; doing is another matter.
+1. Example (Comma Splice): Talking is easy, doing is another matter.

 B. Tips for Writing a Paragraph Solutions